 - Straightforward and easy to read, well set out text, saves time for the reader.

 - Employment details are well set out and concise.

 The information must be honest and relevant

-- Unpretentious, succinct, honest and realistic.
+- Unpretentious, concise, honest and realistic.

-- If applying for a specific job, the CV should respond to the qualities and experience asked for in the advertisement, but still be honest.
+- If applying for a specific job, the CV should respond to the qualities and experience asked for in the advertisement but still be honest.

-- Include reason for leaving, if relevant.
+- Include the reason for leaving, if relevant.